Have you ever had a Pension Transfer with Legal and General?

 You could be owed £1,000s in compensation if Legal and General mis-sold your Pension Transfer.

-Many consumers were advised by Legal and General to transfer their pension benefits from a work based pension to a private pension.
-In most cases these pensions would not provide any additional benefits, Legal and General did not tell their customers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.
+Many consumers were told by Legal and General to transfer their pension benefits from a work based pension to a private pension.
+In most cases these pensions would not provide any additional benefits, Legal and General did not tell their consumers that transferring their pension would typically result in a loss of benefits such as a final salary scheme or matching contributions.

 Some providers such as Legal and General promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Legal and General.

-Were you mis-informed by Legal and General about Transferring your pension?
+Were you mis-advised by Legal and General about Transferring your pension?

 You may have been mis-sold your Pension Transfer by Legal and General if any of the following comments are relevant to you:

-- I was encouraged or mis-told by Legal and General to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-informed by Legal and General to transfer my workplace pension regardless of it not being in my best interest.

 - I was not told or given information by Legal and General about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not advised or informed byLegal and General that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.
+- I was not told or told byLegal and General that by opting out of my company pension scheme that I would lose my employer contributions that would have been paid into my company pension scheme.